spring-jdbc-crud/simplejdbcmapper/README.md

       ORDER BY emp.id, s.id
   """.formatted(sjm.getMultiEntitySqlColumns(multiEntity));

-    // Use JdbcTemplate with the framework extractor to extract results for the entities.
+    // Use JdbcTemplate with the framework's ResulSetExtractor to execute the query and get the results.
     RelationshipMapper relationshipMapper = sjm.getJdbcTemplate().query(sql, sjm.resultSetExtractor(multiEntity));

     // populate employee.skills property.
 Here we are using toMany() with through().